alicezwatson/personal-data-pollution/README.md

 # If Data is the New Oil, Let's Make a Molotov

-This project is a work in progress.
-Take it with a grain of salt and a spoonful of sugar.
+This project is currently a work in progress.
+Take it with a grain of salt and a spoonful of sugar.<br>

+## About the Author

+Hi, I'm Alice.
+You're already on my [GitHub](https://github.com/alicezwatson) page, and you can find my Mastodon profile [here](https://lgbtqia.space/@alice).<br>

+I spend my days working in the gaming industry as a chief data officer, and I've worked in data & business analytics for many years.
+When I'm not at work, I queer it up online, rant about capitalism, and advocate for data privacy.<br>

+As of writing, I think I'm currently most famous for a gif of a farting cat.
+Maybe this will change that, but knowing the internet, probably not.<br>

+I've had quite a few people ask me about data privacy and data pollution in the past couple years, including a couple of my previous employees who kept urging me to write a book about it.
+I'm too lazy to write a whole dang book, but this is my attempt at answering some of those questions and offering up as much knowledge as I have on the topic.<br>

+There are no ads, deals, or sponsors behind this project; it is 100% my own opinions and reseach, save for some input from Fediverse citizens who've commented on it.<br>

 ## Notes and To Dos
 - [X] Address the (valid) critique of statistical techniques against data poisoning's effectiveness.<br>